galessandroni/Automezzi/doc/handbook/Handbook/App description.md

 # App description
-The Automezzi app makes police work easier at a bureaucratic level.
-When using a car you must return various data (such as Km traveled, fuel used, reason for the service etc...) on a paper document that will be, once completed, delivered to police station.
-Our app is used to speed up and digitize this process.
-In fact, you can easily fill out the form from your mobile device and you can also conveniently send it by e-mail to the police station to which you belong.
+The **Vehicles** app facilitates police work at a bureaucratic level.

+When using a motor vehicle, various data must be returned (such as Km travelled, fuel used, reason for service etc...) on a paper document which will be, once completed, police station.

+Our app is used to speed up and digitize such process.

+In fact, you can fill out the form from your mobile device and you can just as conveniently
+Send it by e-mail to the police station to which you belong.